chinchinhsieh1014/data_analysis/README.md

 - a mechanism for storage and retrieval of unstructured data moeled by means other than tabular relations in relational databases.

 ---
+## Data Modeling
+> organizes and structures information into multiple, related tables.

+---
 ## R
 > statistical and graphing language